aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-creation/_index.md

 ## Introduction

-If you're a .NET developer looking to **create multiline string** geometry quickly and reliably, you’ve come to the right place.
+If you need to **convert geometry to WKT** while creating a multiline string geometry, you’ve come to the right place.
 Aspose.GIS for .NET provides a rich, easy‑to‑use API that lets you build, edit, and analyze spatial objects without the hassle of low‑level GIS libraries.
 In this guide we’ll walk through the basics of creating a multiline string, explore related geometry types such as compound curves and geometry collections, and point you to the next steps for counting points, converting coordinates, and more.

 ## Quick Answers
 - **What is a MultiLineString?** A collection of two or more LineString objects that share the same coordinate reference system.